bissellator/uxapieditor/README.md

   ```

   **format:**

-`tiles` will return the results in a 4 column grid. `list` will return the results in a page of text with the image (if any) aligned right.
+* `tiles` will return the results in a 4 column grid.
+* `list` will return the results in a page of text with the image (if any) aligned right.
+* `buttons` will return the results as clickable buttons

 ---